nicobailey11/marriott-ps-project-NB/README.md

 - As a part of the Global Tech Experience: Web Development & Coding course, base code was given to us students as a template for completing the project.
 - Base code is forked as a website clone of Homes & Villas.
 - INSTRUCTIONS.md includes a general introduction to the project as well as the tasks outlined for completion by myself.
-- Used Mapbox's global map API
+- Used Mapbox's global map API to implement map
+- Code was originally done and completed on Repl then moved to GitHub
 - This was a very fun project to work on and I was excited with the results :)